 One of the accords that ended the civil war, the 1994 Agreement on Resettlement of Population Groups Uprooted by the Armed Conflict, recognises that resettlement is indispensable for a stable and lasting peace and that IDPs should receive special attention given the trauma they suffered.
 The terms of the agreement were poorly implemented, however, leaving the national poverty alleviation programme to support IDPs and other victims.

-The Guatemalan government does not officially recognise internal displacement associated with criminal and structural violence, rendering IDPs as socioeconomic migrants.
-As such there no public policies geared toward their protection and assistance.
+The government does not officially recognise internal displacement associated with criminal and structural violence, rendering IDPs as socioeconomic migrants.
+As such there are no public policies geared toward their protection and assistance.
 The country was, however, one of nine to sign the 2016 San Jose action statement that pledges better protection for people who flee violence in El Salvador, Guatemala and Honduras, which together make up the Northern Triangle of Central America.

-The Guatemalan government also adopted a national disaster prevention and mitigation programme (NPDPM) for 2009 to 2011.
+The government also adopted a national disaster prevention and mitigation programme (NPDPM) for 2009 to 2011.
 The programme included strengthening capacity for risk monitoring and forecasting, improving data collection for hydro-meteorological and seismic events, assessing public buildings’ vulnerability to earthquakes and incorporating disaster risk information in development planning.